Buyer intent data, when used as part of your sales and marketing process, has the potential to significantly increase your sales volume.

 This means you do not need to go through the costly and time-consuming process of capturing these prospects on your website via paid ads or inbound marketing.
 Simply put, they don't need to find you because you have found them.

-Using intent data, you can take the guesswork out of marketing and deliver content based on actionable and confirmed data ‘triggers’.
-These triggers could include a recent engagement with a competitor, a job vacancy for a relevant position, posting content on social media using relevant keywords, or posting a particular type of content.
+Using intent data, you can take the guesswork out of marketing and deliver content based on actionable and confirmed data "triggers".
+These triggers could include:

 As a marketer, the more real-life data you have from potential companies who could be buyers of your product or service, the easier and faster it is to create personalised content responding to these triggers.
 This relevant content can then be delivered directly to your prospects' inboxes.

-The alternative to this method using buyer intent data is inbound marketing.
+The alternative to this method is inbound marketing.
 This requires voluminous content created after endless keyword research, content optimisation, and SEO wizardry, which is both costly and difficult.
-And with a staggering 90.6% of all content on Google getting zero traffic (no traffic at all, that’s right!) there is a high chance your marketing team is creating inbound content for an empty audience.
+And with a staggering 90.6% of all content on Google getting zero traffic, there is a high chance your marketing team is creating inbound content for an empty audience.

 Increasing your sales team's productivity is key to increasing your sales.
 According to research from HubSpot, the average salesperson spends less than a third of their time selling, and 40% of salespeople say that prospecting is the hardest part of their job.